gpnlab/Privilege-Recognition-Task/README.md

 # Privilege-Recognition-Task

 ## 08/31 Week Tasks:

 1. Add suport for more question types (slider)
+2. Create the preset config with configurable order
-2. Test out the bias thresholds
+3. Test out the bias thresholds
-3. Save the question and answers to json rather than csv
+4. Save the question and answers to json rather than csv

 ## Completed: